 Information is in French only.
 However, there is a video guide available in English, French and Dutch.
 Bring your ID document to access this.

-Porte de Paris and the Belfry (Bellfroi de Lille)
+Porte de Paris and Lille Belfry (Beffroi de Lille)

 Built by Simon Vollant in the late 17th Century to celebrate Louis XIV’s capture of Lille for the French, this is the most striking of Lille’s surviving city gates.

-The adjacent red brick and stone Flemish belfry rises over the city like a giant exclamation mark.
-At a height of 104 meters, this UNESCO-listed monument is the highest civilian belfry in Europe.
+The adjacent red brick and stone Art Deco belfry rises over the city like a giant exclamation mark.
+At a height of 104 meters, the UNESCO-listed Beffroi de Lille is the highest civilian belfry in Europe.

 Entrance fee: €7.50 (€6 if you book online 24 hours in advance)